JeffreyQin/Mimic/README.md

 # OpenAI Mimic

+This is a mini project that uses the OpenAI API for ChatGPT to accept instructions and imitate how certain people talk.

-- Frontend: HTML, Javascript
+- Frontend: HTML, JavaScript
 - Backend: Javascript (Node.js, Express.js, OpenAI API)

-This is a mini project that uses the OpenAI API for chatGPT to accept instructions and imitate how certain people talk.

 ## How to use